Ferretelic/GoogleMapsRecommender/README.md

 python test.py dataset=[category]
 ```

-If you want to add new user, you can modify `new_user` as `True` in `./config/test.yaml` and the program would allow you to create a new user with a list of `gmap_id`.
+If you want to add a new user, you can modify `new_user` as `True` in `./config/test.yaml` and the program would allow you to create a new user with a list of `gmap_id`.

 ### 8.3.
 Customization
-To custom your own recommender system you have to define category or domain of your recommender system.
+To customize your own recommender system you have to define the category or domain of your recommender system.
 You can add a new config file in `./configs/dataset/[your own category name].yaml`.

 ``` yaml
 min_num_reviews: 5